 - CC53 - Master of Information Systems

 - Working in an organisation in your area of study allows you to build networks in that field that may open doors for you in the future.

-- An internship will give you a competitive edge in the global job market and increase your chances of full-time employment once you graduate.
+- Gain a competitive edge in the global job market and increase your chances of full-time employment once you graduate.

-- You will enhance and develop skills in teamwork, decision-making and communication while having the chance to put your academic knowledge into practice.
+- Enhance and develop skills in teamwork, decision-making and communication while having the chance to put your academic knowledge into practice.

-- You will gain an understanding of Australian work practices and culture.
+- Experience an understanding of Australian work practices and culture.

-- The internship will give added value to your degree but at no extra cost.
+- The internship will give added value to your degree and at no extra cost.

-- The duration of your degree is not extended, which means you can still complete your bachelor degree in three years and your masters degree in two years.
+- The duration of your degree is not extended, which means you can still complete your bachelor's degree in three years and your master's degree in two years.

 - The internship is found for you by CQUniversity and our Internship Partners – market leaders in career development programs for international candidates.